11muskansingh/YouView/README.md

 - **Comment System:** Manages comments on videos.
 - **Real-Time Updates:** Synchronizes likes, dislikes, and comments.

+## Backend Repository

+The backend code is located in a separate repository.
+You can find it here: [VideoStream](https://github.com/11muskansingh/VideoStream)

 - ## Technologies Used

 ### Frontend